Iryna-Bo/Work-and-Mental-Health/tableau/README.md

 - `Stress Level.twbx`: A dashboard analyzing the stress levels of employees based on various factors such as work location and demographics.
 - `Work and Mental Health.twbx`: A dashboard exploring the relationship between work conditions and employees' mental health indicators.
 - `Work Life Balance.twbx`: A dashboard assessing work-life balance trends across different regions, industries, and demographic groups.
-- `Working Hours.twbx`: A dashboard visualizing industries with highest average weekly working hours by region.
+- `Working Hours_new.twbx`: A dashboard visualizing industries with highest average weekly working hours by region.